maxiantonelli97/ServipediaPublic/README.md

+# SERVIPEDIA

-SERVIPEDIA a service's guide for Rosario.
+A service's guide for Rosario.

 With this app you can filter by category and find the service you are looking for, and rate them.